zhouzusheng/chromium.bb/README.md

 ## Overall Structure

 The structure of this repository is somewhat unconventional, but it serves our purpose well.
-The "master" branch is not really used (it is actually used by an internal buildbot, but is otherwise not very useful).
+The `master` branch is not really used (it is actually used by an internal buildbot, but is otherwise not very useful).

 Our real entry points are the snapshots we get from upstream.
 We tag each of